 From 1 April 2017 the Surrey Diabetic Eye Screening Programme has a new service provider.
-NHS England has appointed EMIS Care to deliver the diabetic eye screening programme on their behalf.
-Your service continues to run as before with EMIS Care maintaining its high standards and best practices.
+NHS England has appointed NPS Care to deliver the diabetic eye screening programme on their behalf.
+Your service continues to run as before with NPS Care maintaining its high standards and best practices.

 The Surrey diabetic eye screening programme screens patients for diabetic retinopathy.
 This page offers general information to diabetic patients about how to book a diabetic eye screening appointment and what will happen at their diabetic eye screening appointment.

 Why is this happening?